cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-palen1x.md

 :::

-Once the device boots up, open the palera1n loader app and tap `Install`.
-After a bit of time, you'll be prompted to respring and `Sileo` should be on your home screen.
+Once the device boots up, open the palera1n loader app and tap `Sileo`.
+After a bit of time, you'll be prompted to set a passcode for using command line stuff, and then afterwards,`Sileo` should be on your home screen.

 ::: tip